Hyrtsi/Zoo/README.md

 The zoo in this task is 7 animals, so I didn't even bother to think the time complexity of searches in the data structures.
 If there would have been a note on scalability in the problem poster, I would have done this probably differently and benchmarked different options.

+### Known limitations/"features"

+- In a day, animal may lose a friend and get the same friend back instantly

 ## Installation (Ubuntu)

 ### Requirements